rubygems/bundler/doc/POLICIES.md

 When Bunder N is the latest version, Bundler N-1 will receive bugfixes, but no new features.
 Bundler N-2 will receive security fixes, but no bugfixes.
 Bundler N-3 will not be maintained.

 Bundler 2 and above will support Ruby and RubyGems versions for the same amount of time as the Ruby core team supports them.
-As of February 2018, that means no support for Ruby 2.2, security fixes only for Ruby 2.3, and full support for Ruby 2.4 and 2.5.
+As of February 2018, that means no support for Ruby 2.2, security fixes only for Ruby 2.3, and full support (including new features and bugfixes) for Ruby 2.4 and 2.5.

 ### User experience guidelines